yhs666/mc-docs.zh-cn/articles/api-management/api-management-howto-mutual-certificates.md

 New-AzureRmApiManagementBackend -Context  $context -Url 'https://contoso.com/myapi' -Protocol http -SkipCertificateChainValidation $true
 ```

+[How to add operations to an API]: mock-api-responses
-[How to add and publish a product]: ./api-management-howto-add-products.md
+[How to add and publish a product]: api-management-howto-add-products.md
 [Monitoring and analytics]: ../api-management-monitoring.md
 [Add APIs to a product]: ./api-management-howto-add-products.md#add-apis
 [Publish a product]: ./api-management-howto-add-products.md#publish-product